onlyquake/xonotic-wiki/overkill-tutorial.md

 Movement
 ========

 Every [vanilla movement tip](Halogenes_Newbie_Corner#movement) also applies in Overkill.
 However there is one key aspect making the game way faster - **dodging**.
-But let's revise the review the basics first:
+But let's review the basics first:

 Bunny Hopping
 -------------

 [Same as vanilla](Halogenes_Newbie_Corner#bunny-hopping) - instead of just walking around you should always jump because it's much faster.
 Basically keep the `jump` key pressed (by default `space bar`) all the time.
-The only exceptions to this rule are if you *want* to be slow (to not fall off a ledge) or you need to sneak (jumping is very audible to nearby enemies, normal walking is not).
+The only exceptions to this rule are if you *want* to be slow (to not fall off a ledge) or you need to sneak (but then you should crouch because walking makes sounds as well).

 The turning and strafing tips also apply: hold `forward` to move straight, release `forward` and press `left` or `right` while moving the mouse slow but steadily in that direction to turn.